How Much Can I Get?

 - The deadline for filing a request for refund is normally within three years of the original due date of the return.

-- The original due date for any given tax year is generally the 15th of April of the following year (for example, a tax return for 2012 was due April 15, 2013).
+- The original due date for any given tax year is generally the 15th of April of the following year.

 - Any tax returns filed after the three-year deadline for refunds has passed will not be granted refunds, even if a refund is due.